nate-craft/yt-feeds/README.md

 ## Features

-- 🔥 Blazingly fast - far more than any web or electron-based system
+- Fast startup and navigation

-- 💻 Uses minimal resources (<1Mb with several channels cached)
+- Uses minimal resources (under 1 Mb)

-- 👀 Distraction and short form content free!
+- Distraction and short form content free!

-- 🔍 Search for your favorite channels and subscribe/unsubscribe
+- Search for your favorite channels and subscribe/unsubscribe

-- 📜 Automatically tracks and resumes watch history locally
+- Automatically tracks and resumes watch history locally

-- 🎥 Shows recent videos from subscriptions organized by date
+- Shows recent videos from subscriptions organized by date

-- 🗂️ Groups subscriptions into a collective "feed" organized by date
+- Groups subscriptions into a collective "feed" organized by date

-- ⏳ Categorize and view videos in the 'watch later' menu
+- Categorize and view videos in the 'watch later' menu

-- ＞ Never requires leaving the terminal or using your mouse
+- Never requires leaving the terminal or using your mouse

 ## Installing